tomkaXX/Dev-challenge/README.md

 step 2 - create new agent - create new project step 3 - go to integrations
-step 4 - turn on facebook messenger
- - nice go to developers.facebook.com
+step 4 - turn on facebook messenger step 5 - nice go to developers.facebook.com
+step 6 - create an app > chose manage bussiness integration > add display name Add purpose select ypu bussiness manager account
+This is going to create your app id

 By using this repo, you accept Wit.ai Terms of Use: